How To Feed A Loon

 • 1 large egg beaten

-• 2 tbsp chives finely chopped, plus more for garnish
+• 2 tablespoon chives finely chopped, plus more for garnish

-• 2 tbsp olive oil you may need a little more when cooking in batches
+• 2 tablespoon olive oil you may need a little more when cooking in batches

 • Sour cream for serving